guochenghui13/CS5424_Project/YCQL_source_code/readme.md

 ### 4. get reuslts

 For each test file i.txt (0 ≤ i ≤ 19), its result can be found in `./logs/log-i.txt`.
+The summary of benchmark can be found in `./logs/summary.txt`